89rat/pqshield-api/social-launch-content.md

 Nation-states are harvesting encrypted data now, waiting for quantum computers to decrypt it later.
 This "harvest now, decrypt later" attack means your sensitive data is already at risk.

-PQShield API launches today as the first consumer-grade quantum-resistant protection platform...
+PQ359 API launches today as the first consumer-grade quantum-resistant protection platform...

 ## Reddit Posts

 **r/cryptocurrency:**
 "Quantum computers will break Bitcoin encryption.
-We built PQShield API to protect crypto wallets with quantum-resistant AI.
+We built PQ359 API to protect crypto wallets with quantum-resistant AI.
 AMA!"

 **r/cybersecurity:**
 "We achieved 0.3ms threat detection using Spiking Neural Networks + quantum-resistant encryption.
 Here's how."

 **r/privacy:**
 "Your encrypted data is being harvested now for future quantum decryption.
-PQShield API offers protection today."
+PQ359 API offers protection today."